cds-snc/gcds-docs/src/en/components/error-message/use-case.md

   thumbnail: /images/common/components/preview-error-message.svg
   alt: Error message component shows a light red box with a red box representing text.
   state: published
-translationKey: "errormessage"
+translationKey: 'errormessage'
 tags: ['errormessageEN', 'usage']
 permalink: /en/components/error-message/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Take a look at what problems error messages solve to see if they fit the problem you’re solving for.